stkent/iOS-Dependency-Injection-Workshop/part2-refactor/guide.md

 ## Step 5: Pass real implementations in production

-- In the `ChooseSandwichViewController` class: fix the error in the line `let viewModel = ChooseSandwichViewModel()` by updating the injected dependencies:
+- In the `ChooseSandwichViewController` class: fix the error in the line `let viewModel = ChooseSandwichViewModel()` by injecting the newly-required dependencies:
     ```swift
     let viewModel = ChooseSandwichViewModel(orderingAPI: OrderingAPI(),
                                             session: Session.shared,